 There are many parking options in the Loop, but the Theater District parking garage located on Dearborn Street between Randolph Street and Lake Street is conveniently located just around the block from 162 North State Street and just two-and-a-half blocks from Jones Hall.
-SAIC has a partnership with this parking garage and is able to offer you a discounted parking ($17 instead of $36) ticket for Move In weekend.
+SAIC has a partnership with this parking garage and is able to offer you a discounted parking ($18 instead of $36) ticket for Move In weekend.
 Buckingham residents are encouraged to park at 434 S Wabash, Chicago, IL 60605 which is $14 for up to 12 hours of parking.

 Where are the public restrooms in the buildings?

-In 162 North State Street Residences, there are public bathrooms on the 4th and 16th floors.
+In 162 North State Street Residences, there are public bathrooms on the second floor.
 In Jones Hall, there is a public bathroom on the 3rd floor.
 In the Buckingham, there is a public bathroom on the first floor.

 Where are the grocery and home stores?

-There are many home and grocery stores very close to the residence halls.
+There are many home and grocery stores very close to the residence halls, including-

 This is a large grocery store with many great options.
 Walk east (towards the lake) on Randolph Street.
 Turn left on Columbus Drive.
 Turn right on Park Drive.
 See 333 E Benton Place to your left.